TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Post-emergent herbicide is used directly on established weeds.

-Selective weed killers will only kill specific types of weeds.
+Selective weed killers only kill specific types of weeds.
 For example, chemical herbicides developed for lawns target broadleaf weeds, such as chickweed and clover, but leave grasses unharmed.

-Nonselective weed killers will kill all plants and vegetation that they come into contact with.
+Nonselective weed killers kill all plants and vegetation that they come into contact with.
 So your weeds will die, but so will everything else.

 Most organic weed control products are pretty basic when it comes to their ingredients.
 They're simply a combination of saltwater, vinegar, eugenol (from raw clove oil), and soap.